 Malawi is a rich country in resources but poor in living conditions for the majority of the people (ranking 171 out of 187 on the UNDP Development Index).
 The educational system is very inadequate for the population of 15 million, 50% of whom are under the age of 18.

-We are building Loyola Jesuit Secondary School in Kasungu in an area of Malawi that has a very significant deficit in good educational opportunities available to young women and men.
+We are building Loyola Jesuit Secondary School in Kasungu in an area of Malawi that has a very significant deficit in good educational opportunities available to young Boys and Girls.

 Recent Government of Malawi figures for Kasungu District demonstrate in a stark fashion this deficit.
 Of 12,000 pupils who entered the Standard Eight examination, only 6000 passed the exam.
 Of these, only 3000 were actually placed in secondary schools.
 Thus, only 25% of Standard Eight pupils are able to go on for secondary education.